bridge-core/docs/docs/extensions/presets/index.md

 # :bricks: Presets

-This page contains documentation for bridge.'s preset system and details how to create your own.
+This page walks you through bridge.'s preset system and details how to create your own preset.

 In this page you will learn the following: